cemerick/double-check/README.md

 to be able to move from simple-check to double-check (or vice versa) in a Clojure project with no changes.
 None are known to be required right now, but that _may_ change to maximize runtime target portability.
+5. ...retains the `simple-check.*` namespace structure, despite the name of this repo.
+This is to make tracking easier, and to allow users to share/port examples and usage of each package back and forth with a minimum of pain.

 A word on versioning: `[com.cemerick/double-check]` version numbers will track simple-check version numbers as well, using a suffixed classifier (e.g. 0.1.2